Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | X Flex |

 Response and Receipt URLsBack to top

 Upon payment, Checkfront sends the Customer to a booking receipt page.
-You should therefore NOT supply a custom receipt page within Authorize.net.
-You should be using the Default Receipt URL and the Default Relay Response URL to ensure the booking is completed.
+You should, therefore, NOT supply a custom receipt page within Authorize.net.
+You should use the Default Receipt URL and the Default Relay Response URL to ensure the booking is completed.

 Email ReceiptsBack to top

 Checkfront can be configured (and is by default) to send Customers and Administrators email receipts.
-This provides more information on the booking that can be supplied by Authorize.net.
-It’s generally recommended to turn off email receipts within Authorize.net so your Customers don’t get multiple receipts at once.
+This provides more information on the booking that Authorize.net can supply.
+It’s generally recommended to turn off email receipts within Authorize.net so your Customers don’t get multiple receipts simultaneously.

 Settlement & RefundsBack to top

 Transactions over 120 days Old

 If a transaction is 120 days or older, then Authorize.net will not allow it to be refunded.
 A new transaction will have to be paid to your Guest for the refund amount through your Authorize.net dashboard, and a POS refund will need to be added to the booking in Checkfront.

 Authorize.net does batch settlements to your account daily.
 When a payment is processed, it goes to the status of Captured.
 At the end of the day, all transactions are posted and changed to the status of Settled.

 You can see unsettled transactions by logging into your Authorize.net account and clicking on Unsettled Transactions in the left-hand sidebar.

-Unsettled Transactions cannot be partially refunded, they can only be voided so they don’t settle.
-If you wish to make a partial refund, then you’ll need to wait until the next day when the transaction has settled.
+Unsettled Transactions cannot be partially refunded, they can only be voided, so they don’t settle.
+If you wish to make a partial refund, you must wait until the next day, when the transaction has been settled.
 You can check if a transaction is unsettled in your Authorize.net account in the Unsettled Transactions section.